 It’s a two day journey by car and a total of nearly 650kms, which in May 2015 when we did it, consisted of about 400kms of good roads from Chengdu to Ma’erkang, the capital city of Aba Prefecture, then a horrendous 250kms of terrible road to Sertar because of extensive road works!

-Ma’erkang is a pleasant and seemingly quite prosperous city, with quite good hotels and a touristy walking area downtown with all sorts of local shops and restaurants.
+Ma’erkang is a pleasant and seemingly quite prosperous city.
+It has quite good hotels and a touristy walking area downtown with all sorts of local shops and restaurants.

-The main thing for sale though with the street vendors was something called “dong chong xia cao“, which translates as “winter insect, summer herb” and turns out to be somewhat of a local specialty that is gathered in the surrounding hills and mountains and then packaged for sale.
+The main thing for sale though with the street vendors was something called “dong chong xia cao“.
+Which translates as “winter insect summer herb” and turns out to be somewhat of a local specialty.
+Which is gathered in the surrounding hills and mountains and then packaged for sale.

 There was lots of the stuff available and Jun assured me that it was very popular in China… I remained unconvinced and declined the many offers from the vendors.